 Two important tools, ECVET and European Quality Assurance Reference Framework for Vocational Education and Training (EQARF) aim at increasing transparency, mobility and at promoting mutual trust between the European VET systems.

-They complete the role of the European Qualification Framework (EQF), a common European reference system, which enables different national qualification systems to be linked.
+They complete the role of the European Qualification Framework (EQF)7, a common European reference system, which enables different national qualification systems to be linked.
 To this end, it uses 8 reference levels based on learning outcomes, defined in terms of knowledge, skills and competences.

-The European Credit System for Vocational Education and Training (ECVET) is a technical framework for the transfer, recognition and accumulation of "individuals" learning outcomes on the establishment of the European Qualifications Framework for lifelong learning (2008/C 111/01)
+The European Credit System for Vocational Education and Training (ECVET)8 is a technical framework for the transfer, recognition and accumulation of "individuals" learning outcomes with a view to achieving a qualification, uses the same basis as EQF: learning outcomes defined in terms of knowledge, skills and competence.